 Logistics Optimization

-Delivery companies utilize real-time traffic data visualizations to optimize delivery routes.
+Delivery companies utilise real-time traffic data visualisations to optimise delivery routes.
 Dashboards displaying traffic patterns, weather conditions, and driver locations help them predict delays and ensure efficient deliveries.

 Social Media Analytics